Henryka Sienkiewicza Street: ßausebad tenement at 16

-Akin to Nr.12, this building has been erected in the early days of the street, registered as "22 Mittelstraße".
+Akin to Nr.12, this building was erected in the early days of the street, and registered as "22 Mittelstraße".
 It was then possessed by a master bookbinder, Otto ßausebad.
-In 1900, this address changed to "57 Mittelstraße" with the same owner.
+In 1900, this address changed to "57 Mittelstraße" while retaining the same owner.

 Refitted in the 2010s, the Mansard roofed tenement displays architectural details, notably stuccoed cartouches as well as embellished window framing (lintel, pediments).